CS326-Team-E/knapsack/docs/submission_03.md

 * Success: learning the right query to use to get a user's knapsack and
 * then display the knapsack tools as part of a customized view

 # Team Choice
+For the final submission, we would like to create at least one new Knapsack tool and connect it to the library/store page.
+Another task we would like to complete is implementing sorting functionality for the library/store and divide the library section from the store section.